These questions will be robustly answered come the end of this month when Tanzania re-bases her GDP accounting period to 2007.

-The structure of the Tanzania has changed dramatically since 2001 with new industries coming up .especially in the mining sector.
-The services sector has also posted tremendous, discernible growth with the telecommunications sectors growing from an estimated 500,000 telephone lines in 2001 to nearly 28 million as at the end of March 2014.
+The structure of the Tanzanian economy has changed dramatically since 2001 with new industries coming up especially in the mining sector.
+The services sector has also posted tremendous, discernible growth with the telecommunications sector growing from an estimated 500,000 telephone lines in 2001 to nearly 28 million as at the end of March 2014.

 In 2001 internet communication was through cyber cafes and was expensive.
 To date internet is available on the majority of handsets.
 There was no mobile money transfer then, now it is diffuse.

 Although there were some LNG resources at Sonko sonko, they were not fully exploited and the quantity of LNG available in Tanzania is estimated at 53tcf.